Joungkyun/libchardet/README.md

 code from Mozilla Browser.

-libchardet based on John Gardiner Myers's code that call [Encode-Detect-1.01](http://search.cpan.org/~jgmyers/Encode-Detect-1.01/) perl module, and added C wrapping API, and library build environment with libtool
+libchardet based on John Gardiner Myers's code that call [Encode-Detect-1.01](http://search.cpan.org/~jgmyers/Encode-Detect-1.01/) perl module, and added C wrapping API, and library build environment with libtool.

+From 1.0.5, libchardet was reflected single-byte charset detection confidence algorithm of [uchardet](https://github.com/BYVoid/uchardet/) and new language models.

 ## Sample Codes